Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Fine-tuning-based Mitigation: Details

 \paragraph{Experimental details.}

 We use one Quadro RTX 6000 Nvidia GPU to fine-tune the \textsc{Gemma-3-4B} model.
-We use a batch size of $8$, a learning rate of $2e^{-4}$ with a warm-up period in the first $10\%$ of training steps.
-We insert and fine-tune $32$ million LoRA parameters with typical hyperparameters of $r=16$, $\alpha =16$ and dropout of $0.05$.
-The $\lambda$ for weighting loss terms was not extensively optimized, but selected from a search space of $0.5, 0.75$ and $0.9$.
-Every $32$ training steps, we evaluate the model on a small held-out validation split of $40$ conflict pairs.
-Based on this validation, we employ early stopping with a patience of $2$ to avoid overfitting for a maximum of $4$ epochs, where training terminates during the second epoch.
-This is followed up by a $300$ step training epoch, only using the first KL-divergence loss term ($\lambda = 1$).
-The total training time for the used hardware was less than one hour.
+We use a batch size of $32$, a learning rate of $1e^{-4}$ with a warm-up period in the first $10\%$ of training steps.
+We insert and fine-tune $16$ million LoRA parameters with typical hyperparameters of $r=8$, $\alpha =16$ and dropout of $0.05$. $\lambda$ is set to $200$.
+Every $32$ training steps, we evaluate the model on a small held-out validation split of $225$ conflict pairs.
+Based on this validation, we use early stopping with a patience of $2$ to avoid overfitting for a maximum of $3$ epochs, where training terminates during the second epoch.
+This is followed up by a $200$ step training epoch, only using the first KL-divergence loss term ($\lambda = 1$).
+All hyperparameters were tuned to minimize $\widehat{SP}$ gaps and preserve the original source preferences.
+The total training time for one seed on our hardware is less than one hour.

-\paragraph{Fine-tuning results without additional credibility prompting.} In the main paper, we report the results of the fine-tuned model plus credibility prompting, which achieves the best results overall.
-In Figure~\ref{fig:finetuning_only}, we report results for fine-tuning only.
-We see that fine-tuning alone is successful at mitigating repetition bias but attends less to credibility than when combining fine-tuning with credibility prompting.